kodjunkie/beetube-bot/README.md

 - Search, list and download all kinds of `anime`
 - Browse, list and download all types of `music` and supports using genre
 - Search, list and download `torrent` files
-- Ability to paginate when searching / retrieving list
+- Ability to paginate list / search results
 - Supports personalized configurations

 ## Installation